Title and statement of responsibility area

 Scope and content

-The ollection is comprised predominantly of photographic material.
-There are approximately 10,000 photographic images: prints in various standard dimensions (8"x10", 5"x7", 4"x6" (predominant), 2"x3") and custom dimensions, predominantly in black and white; slide transparencies in black and white and colour; negatives, predominantly 2"x3" or 4"x5" and in black and white; digital photographs in black and white and colour contained on CDs with Appleworks formatted word processing files (embedded photos) and one La Cie hard drive
+Collection consists of the documentation of Cox’s career as an historian and author.
+The collection is comprised predominantly of photographic material.
+There are approximately 15,000 unique photographic images: prints in various standard dimensions (8"x10", 5"x7", 4"x6" and smaller, with some custom dimensions, predominantly in black and white; slide transparencies in black and white and colour; negatives, (120, 35mm, and 4”x5”) in black and white; digital photographs in black and white and colour contained on CDs and one hard drive.

-The collection also features a series of audio cassettes containing sound recordings of oral histories recorded in the 1980s and 1990s with associated transcriptions by Joyce Cox.
-Research files, newspaper clippings and scrapbooks (1980s-1990s), microfilms of Calgary-area newspapers (1870s-1900s) VHS tapes, maps of the Okanagan (dates uncertain, predominantly 1910s-1960s), government publications, postcards, and ephemera.
+The collection also includes audio cassettes containing interviews recorded in the 1980s and 1990s with associated transcriptions by Joyce Cox.
 Government documents (primarily Province of British Columbia, c.
 1910-1960s) include topographical maps, tree farm license maps, mineral claims maps, taxation records, forestry examination sketches and other records.

 Immediate source of acquisition